-(2) Hydroelectric Generating Units, Pumping Load, Reliability Demand Response Resources,

-Non-Dispatchable Use-Limited Resources, and Resource Adequacy Resources providing Regulatory Must-Take Capacity are not required to submit RUC Availability Bids for that capacity, but any such bids they do submit must be $0/MW RUC Availability Bids.
+The following resource types providing RA Capacity are not required to submit RUC Availability Bids for that capacity, but any such bids they do submit must be $0/MW RUC Availability Bids: Hydroelectric Generating Units, Pumping Load, Reliability Demand Response Resources, Combined Heat and Power, Regulatory Must-Take Generation, Non-Dispatchable Resources, Non-Generator Resources using Regulation Energy Management, Conditionally-Available Resources, and VERs.

+40.6.4.3 Ancillary Services Bids from Participating Load that is Pumping Load

-(3) Participating Load that is Pumping Load shall submit Non-Spin Ancillary Services Bids and/or a Submission to Self-Provide Non-Spin Ancillary Services in the Day-Ahead Market for its Resource Adequacy Capacity that is certified to provide Non-Spinning Reserve Ancillary Service, and Economic Bids for Energy in the Real-Time Market for its Non-Spinning Reserve Capacity that receives an Ancillary Service Award in the Day-Ahead Market.
+Participating Load that is Pumping Load shall submit Non-Spin Ancillary Services Bids and/or a Submission to Self-Provide Non-Spin Ancillary Services in the Day-Ahead Market for its Resource Adequacy Capacity that is certified to provide Non-Spinning Reserve Ancillary Service, and Economic Bids for Energy in the Real-Time Market for its Non-Spinning Reserve Capacity that receives an Ancillary Service Award in the Day-Ahead Market.

-(b) Determination of Non-Dispatchable Status.
-The CAISO will retain discretion as to whether a particular resource should be considered a Non-Dispatchable Use-Limited Resource, and this decision will be made in accordance with the provisions of Section 40.6.4.1.

-40.6.4.3.3 Availability of Use-Limited Resources During System Emergencies

-All Use-Limited Resources remain subject to Section 7.7.2.3 regarding System Emergencies to the extent the Use-Limited Resource is owned or controlled by a Participating Generator.

-40.6.4.3.4 Availability of Intermittent Resources

-Any Eligible Intermittent Resource that provides Resource Adequacy Capacity may, but is not required to, submit Bids in the Day-Ahead Market.

 40.6.5 Additional Availability Requirements for System Resources (Currently effective, last modified in Order 764 Amendment)

 In the IFM, the multi-hour block constraints of a System Resource, other than a System Resource capable of submitting a Dynamic Schedule or a Resource-Specific System Resource, are honored in the optimization.
 Such a resource that is also a Resource Adequacy Resource must be capable of hourly scheduling by the CAISO in RUC if it is not fully scheduled in the IFM.
 If such a Resource Adequacy Resource is scheduled in the RUC, the CAISO will schedule the resource in the RTM for each hour of the resource’s RUC schedule without regard to the multi-hour block constraint that was submitted to the IFM.
 For an existing System Resource that provides Resource Adequacy Capacity through a call-option that expires prior to the close of the IFM, such a System Resource listed on a Resource Adequacy Plan must be reported to the CAISO for consideration in the Extremely Long-Start Commitment Process.